 Seriously though, intelligence is a product of many factors; good genetics, sound temperaments in the sire and dam and proper social development.
 Tamdhu pups begin mental and social development on day two of life when we initiate proven specific techniques to foster neural development.
 We use structured social development tools and provide a rich stimulating environment throughout the first eight weeks.
 We then expect puppy owners to continue providing an enriched, engaging environment.
 Think of mental and social development as an open window.
 We work hard to provide you a puppy with a wide open window thru which much can pass.
 How quickly and tightly that window closes is up to you the owner.
 In poor situations the window was never opened very far and slams nearly closed in 6 months.
 In skilled, stimulating environments it stays open for years.

 Never accept a puppy separated from the litter at less than 8 weeks of age.
 If the breeder insists that it’s ok to sell pups before eight weeks, they are very wrong and should be avoided.
-The “magic of seven weeks” is an old fashioned concept that just needs to go away.
+The “magic of seven weeks” is an old fashioned concept that needs to go away.
 Usually you are dealing with a breeder who may be lazy or ignorant, but too often is both.
 Important social and mental development occurs at this age which can not be effectively replicated or revisited later.
 Among others issues, dog on dog aggression and separation anxiety are linked to early separation from the dam and litter.
-This is not our opinion, it’s a fact.
+This is not our opinion, it’s a stone cold fact.
 Caring for a litter beyond 6+ weeks of age is a lot of work, reputable breeders don’t take shortcuts here.

 When you look into the eyes a well bred and socialized Gordon Setter you should see a calm, intelligent look, not chaos.
 They should be comfortable with human eye contact and not see it as a threat or challenge.